digifi-io/digifi-node-js/README.md

 First, you need to create `API Client` that requires url to DigiFi platform (this url can be different if you're using dedicated platform solution) and [api-key](https://docs.digifi.io/reference/digifi-api#api-authentication).

-After `API Client` was initialized - you can create `API Service` and start communication with to DigiFi platform API.
+After `API Client` was initialized - you can create `DigiFi API Service` and start communication with to DigiFi platform API.

 <!-- prettier-ignore -->
 ```js